 In hospitals, technicians have added responsibilities.
 They read patient charts and prepare and deliver the medicine to patients.
 The pharmacist must check the order before it is delivered to the patient.
 The technician then copies the information about the prescribed medication onto the patient's profile.
 Technicians also may assemble a 24-hour supply of medicine for every patient.
 They package and label each dose separately.
 The package is then placed in the medicine cabinet of each patient until the supervising pharmacist checks it for accuracy.
 It is then given to the patient.

-Employment of pharmacy technicians is expected to grow much faster then the average for all occupations-36 percent or more-through 2010 due to the increased pharmaceutical needs of a larger and older population, and to the greater use of medication.
+Employment of pharmacy technicians is expected to grow much faster then the average for all occupations-36 percent or more-through 2010 due to the increased pharmaceutical needs of a larger and older population.

 Skills You Need